DRNadler/MMC5983MA_CompassTest/README.md

 I rotate the sensor at a fixed point to find the minimum and maximum sensor output for each axis, which should be identical magnitude if the degauss procedure works and the mid-point is found correctly.

-My test program (this GItHub repository) is a C++ 32-bit Windows program using wxWidgets, communicating with the Qwiic MMC5983A boards using an Adafruit MCP2221 USB-to-Qwiic adapter.
+My test program (this GitHub repository) is a C++ Windows program using wxWidgets, communicating with the Qwiic MMC5983A boards using an Adafruit MCP2221 USB-to-Qwiic adapter.
 Included is the MMC5983A C++ device driver I wrote (not yet complete).